test-acc-vaccym/save-android/README.md

   Choose between using the [API](https://github.com/albalitz/save-api) so you can access your links on other devices, or keep them offline on your phone.
 - Choose the sort order
   Either oldest first (default) or newest first.
-- Export
+- Import/Export
-  Save your saved links to a json file on your phone's external storage.
+  Save and restore your saved links to/from a json file on your phone's external storage.
   Currently /sdcard/Documents/Save/save-link-export.json
 - Share links to other apps
   send your links to another app to share with friends, or save in another app